Angelo Tomasso saw himself as blessed with great opportunity and wanted to create a lasting reputation.

 The construction accomplishments of Angelo Tomasso, Inc. became legendary.
 The company acquired additional quarrying and mixed concrete capacity and became famous for highway construction including Routes 91 and 84, and Routes 9 and 2.
 The company managed redevelopment and site projects including corporate headquarters such as Emhart, Stanley Works, Aetna and Bristol Myers.

 In 1972 Angelo Tomasso, Inc. was sold to Ashland Resources.
 In 1979 a British company bought the core of the former company, creating Tilcon Tomasso.
 The company’s name was changed to Tilcon Connecticut in 1990.

 In 1968, the third generation of the Tomasso family, William, Michael, Paul and James, formed Tunxis Management’s real estate management and subsequently its sister company, TBI Construction.
 All four brothers learned the construction business while working at Angelo Tomasso, Inc.

 Tunxis Management grew out of the need to manage the family’s real estate holdings.
 Tunxis Management’s tenant roster grew to include Fortune 100 companies, medical facilities, Government buildings, performing arts, retail plazas and private commercial and office buildings.

-Completed TBI Construction projects include; The Hospital of Central Connecticut Cancer Center, The Medical Arts Center of Central Connecticut, the Waterbury Performing Arts Magnet High School, Palace Theater historic renovation and Parking Garage, New Britain City Hall historic renovation, the Government Center Building and Parking Garage in New Britain and numerous other professional/medical/commercial buildings and schools.
+Completed TBI Construction projects include; Hartford HealthCare Cancer Institute at The Hospital of Central Connecticut, The Medical Arts Center of Central Connecticut, the Waterbury Performing Arts Magnet School, Palace Theater historic renovation and Parking Garage, New Britain City Hall historic renovation, the Government Center Building and Parking Garage in New Britain and numerous other professional/medical/commercial buildings and schools.